 The first method considered is the benchmark method against which the actual subselection methods described in the subsections below are tested.
-Badanovics et al. (2013) demonstrated that the 5 predictor domains optimized locally lead to very similar performances and can be considered as near-optimal.
-This benchmark subselection thus consists in retaining only the 25 analogue dates derived from the first predictor domain.
+Radanovics et al. (2013) demonstrated that the 5 predictor domains optimized locally lead to very similar performances and can be considered as near-optimal.
+This benchmark subselection thus consists in retaining only the 25 analogue dates derived from the optimal predictor domain per zone.
 In the following, this method is called first domain selection.

-3.3.2 Calendar selection
+15 3.3.2 Calendar selection

-The second method considered is a calendar selection that keeps the N2 closest analogue dates in the year to the target date.
-N2 has been optimised to 25, based on the France-averaged skill score in root-mean square error (RMSE) over precipitation and temperature monthly time series, with respect to the benchmark first domain selection (see Appendix B).
-This calendar approach had been initially included in the precursors of the SANDHY method where the search for analogue dates were restricted within a four-month window around the target date (Obled et al., 2002; Bontron and Obled,
+The second method considered is a calendar selection that keeps the N2 analogues closest to the target calendar day.
+N2 has been optimised to 25, based on the France-averaged skill score in root-mean square error (RMSE) over precipitation and temperature monthly time series, with respect to the benchmark first domain selection (see Appendix C).
+This calendar approach had been initially included in the precursors of the SANDHY method where the search for analogue dates were restricted within a four-month window around the target date (Obled et al., 2002; Bontron and Obled, 2005).
+Ben Daoud et al. (2011) subsequently replaced this preliminary calendar step by a selection on large-scale temperature in order not to rule out potentially relevant analogue situations from one intermediary season to another and actually achieve better overall performances in terms of CRPS.
+In the following, this method is called calendar selection.